aptusproject/aptus-core/README.md

 I included all the dependencies shown above because I found that they are required for most non-trivial projects.
 For instance, what programs nowadays do not need to handle JSON at some point?
+Or parse a CSV file?
+Or handle a bz2 file?

+Note that Aptus is heavily used in my data transformation library: [Gallia](https://github.com/galliaproject/gallia-core), as well as most of my other projects (public and private).

+### Succinctness
-Another good example is a method like `splitByWholeSeparatorPreserveAllTokens` from Apache Commons's `StringUtils`, and whose semantics feel [more intuitive](https://github.com/aptusproject/aptus-core/blob/d548ae4/src/test/scala/aptustesting/StringTests.scala#L12-L20) to me than those of Java's `String.split`.
+A good example of succinctness is a method like `splitByWholeSeparatorPreserveAllTokens` from Apache Commons's `StringUtils`, and whose semantics feel [more intuitive](https://github.com/aptusproject/aptus-core/blob/d548ae4/src/test/scala/aptustesting/StringTests.scala#L12-L20) to me than those of Java's `String.split`.
 Meanwhile using: